top of page

 Our research presents a narrative review of the 34 peer-reviewed studies evaluating PDMPs published since 2010.
 Only 11 (32%) considered any overdose outcomes.
 Of studies assessing overall mortality, three found PDMP deployment to be associated with reduced overdose rates, four reported a null result, and three reported PDMPs to be associated with an increase in overdoses.
 These findings stand to challenge the kind of unbridled enthusiasm, generous investment, and cavalier policy emphasis that has buoyed PDMPs since the onset of the overdose crisis.

 Given mixed evidence of impact, the unintended harms of these systems warrant urgent examination.
-This includes deterring proper prescribing practices; chilling help-seeking among patients, especially those made vulnerable by a history of trauma in the healthcare settings and criminal justice involvement; and further fraying the fabric of provider-patient trust.
+This includes deterring proper prescribing practices; chilling help-seeking among patients, especially those made vulnerable by a history of trauma in the healthcare settings and criminal legal involvement; and further fraying the fabric of provider-patient trust.
 Original qualitative data presented here give voice to stakeholder concerns about surveillance, privacy, and pervasive monitoring by law enforcement.
 A special focus on their privacy dimension is especially timely in view of recent appellate decisions allowing broad warrantless disclosure of PDMP data to law enforcement.
 Although the perils of expansive government monitoring and predictive technologies are recognized in national security, criminal justice, and other realms, a critique of PDMPs as dragnet electronic surveillance is long overdue.
 At the population level, these collateral impacts can hamper much-needed surveillance and control efforts, aggravating the very problems these policies and programs were intended to ameliorate.

 Ultimately, however, our research is sober to the reality that PDMPs are here to stay.
 As we urge a more deliberate focus on privacy protections, we argue for PDMP integration with electronic health records; user-driven design that reimagines PDMPs as a care coordination, clinical decision-making, and public health prevention tool; and meaningful training on how to deploy PDMP functionality to improve individual and public health.